 Contact the School of Performing Arts for more information.

 - Teaching staff

-Please contact Department of Music, Theatre & Performing Arts office for paper profile.
+Please contact the School of Performing Arts office for a copy of the Course Outline.

 - Graduate Attributes Emphasised

 - Global perspective, Scholarship, Communication, Critical thinking, Cultural understanding,

 - Learning Outcomes